soanvig/koteya.net/src/pages/blog/frontend-esm.md

 }
 ```

-One thing to note is that not all libraries cooporate properly with `esm.sh` (I'm looking at you, [PixiJS](https://pixijs.com/)).
+One thing to note is that not all libraries cooporate properly with `esm.sh`.
 I didn't investigate why exactly.

 {{h3|summary|Summary}}